Konal-V/Assignment-2/README.md

 ## Name of the project
 This repository contains two simple tasks demonstrating basic programming concepts:
 ### Task 1: Checks if a number provided by the user is Even or Odd.
-I have written three ways to solve Task 1
+I have written three ways to solve Task 1 and used formatted(f) string to visualize actually entered number by user in result as odd or even.
 1) by using Remainder method(%)
 2) by using divison(/) = float free method(//)
 3) by using integer method(int)